caktus/talks/lightning-talks/2014/estimates/estimates.rst

 ----

-Common Issues (TBD)
+Global Issues
 ------------------------------------------------

 * We are using too many tools/docs for our sales, estimation and scheduling process -- use of these tools varies
 * We can improve how Caktus staff are informed about the status of estimates and sales in progress
 * There is room for improving how we pre-qualify potential clients before involving an estimate team
 * We need to do a better job of archiving lessons learned from previous projects so we don't repeat past mistakes
-* It would be great to some day be able to measure the accuracy of our estimates
+* It would be great to some day be able to measure the accuracy of our estimates - at a task level

 ----